Meeting the ESFA’s cyber resilience requirements for 2019/20

 It also links to a wealth of free resources, and products and services relating to ISO 27001 and ISO 22301, so you can find everything you need to implement them – whatever your budget or level of expertise.

-Free PDF download: Cyber Resilience – Cyber security and business resilience
+Free PDF download: Cyber Security and Business Resilience – Thinking strategically

 Who is affected by the ESFA requirements?